Al 3104 Powder

 | Metal injection molding | High precision net shape capability. |

-Powder bed fusion additive manufacturing methods like selective laser melting are popular for prototypes or low volume production.
+Powder bed fusion AM techniques like selective laser melting are ideal for low volume complex parts.

-Metal injection molding offers closest tolerances and excellent surface finish.
+Metal injection molding offers closest tolerances and surface finish.

-Pressing followed by liquid phase sintering is commonly used but secondary processing like extrusion is needed.
+Pressing followed by liquid phase sintering is commonly used but secondary processing needed.

-The consolidation technique influences the microstructure, final properties, geometrical capabilities and productivity.
+The consolidation method strongly influences final properties, microstructure and cost economics.

 | Heat Treatment | Details | Purpose |